-This course catalog is designed to be a helpful resource as you plan your future.
-The instructions are clear, but you need to take the time to read them.
-Outlined in this document, you will find requirements for graduation, which classes count for university entrance, which classes fit into your chosen pathway, and much more.
-Familiarizing yourself with the process of registration and the credit requirements will make the process smooth and understandable.
+Outlined in this document, you will find requirements for graduation, classes that count for college entrance, classes that fit into your chosen pathway, and much more.
+Familiarizing yourself with the process of registration and the credit requirements will make the process work to your best advantage.